genevate/style_guides/business/iterations.md

 ## Overview

-- Iterate in one-week intervals using the following schedule:
+Iterate in one-week intervals using the following schedule:

-  - Monday: Plan and start work.
+- **Monday**: Plan and start work.
-  - Tuesday: Stand up and deliver.
+- **Tuesday**: Report progress and continue working forward.
-  - Wednesday: Stand up and deliver.
+- **Wednesday**: Report progress and continue working forward.
-  - Thursday: Stand up and deliver.
+- **Thursday**: Report progress and continue working forward.
-  - Friday: Stand up, deliver, and retro.
+- **Friday**: Report progress and demo accomplishments for the week.

 ## Plans